SAP/spartacus-docs/_pages/telco/cost-estimation.md

 Following are the detailed price information:

-  - contract duration
+  - Contract duration
-  - cancellation fees
+  - Cancellation fees
-  - one-time fees
+  - One-time fees
-  - recurring charges
+  - Recurring charges
-  - usage charges
+  - Usage charges

 ## Prerequisite

 1. Product offerings for which the average cost has to be displayed MUST have prices defined for maximum 1 usage unit (kWh, minutes, sms).
-2. CMS components are properly defined in CMS system (in our case in SAP Commerce, it is in content catalog)
+2. CMS components are properly defined in CMS system (for SAP Commerce, it is in content catalog).

 ## Business Use Case